Upcoming and recent news

 Arrival at the Collections Study Room, Georgia Museum of Art

-It joins two other smaller works in the collection.
+It joins two smaller Paquette works in the collection since his solo exhibition.

 The GMoA hosted Vibrant Excursions in 2000, a one-man exhibition of Paquette’s paintings.